International Workers' Day: Indonesia

-May Day (often referred locally as Labour Day) in Indonesia was first observed as a public holiday from 2014.
+After the fall of the New Order, the day celebrated again as a rally day of labours and workers.
+The day officially made as a public holiday from 2014.
 Every year on the day, labourers take over the streets in major cities across the country, voicing their demands for better income & a supportive policy by the ministries.

 Malaysia

 Malaysia began observing the holiday in 1972 following an announcement by the late Malaysian Deputy Prime Minister, Ismail Abdul Rahman.